stephenlb/pubnub-mongo-pipe/blog.md

 ### Real-time Data Stream of Geo Coordinates
 Lat/Long from MongoDB replicated to your iPhone App

-The commision at the online workplace was posted as a $3,025 bounty.
+The commission at the online workplace was posted as a $3,025 bounty.
-Rather than taking the commision for ourselves, which involves building and delivering the solution in a *private exchange*, we instead reviewed the spceifications and requirements and we developed an open source implementation that you can download and run for your live app today!
+Rather than taking the commission for ourselves, which involves building and delivering the solution in a *private exchange*, we instead reviewed the specifications and requirements and we developed an open source implementation that you can download and run for your live app today!
 MIT License, so you can use this however you desire.